elianalopez/Web-Scraping-Projects-with-Python/README.md

 # Web-Scraping-Projects-with-Python

-<p align="center"> A repository full of web scraping projects to get hands on practice with Python's utilization of webscraping </p>
+A repository full of web scraping projects to get hands on practice with Python's utilization of webscraping

 ## Weather Forecast Webscrapper